 John Graves Simcoe

-By that year the provincial capital had long been located at Toronto.
+The European settlement history of London begins in 1793, when Lieutenant-Governor John Graves Simcoe selected the Forks of the Thames as his choice for the future site for the capital of the province.
+Despite Simcoe’s vision, London was not founded until 1826 when there was a need for a new district town in the region.
+By that year the provincial capital had long been located in Toronto.
 What was needed in the southwestern peninsula was an administrative seat for the vast London District which covered most of central western Ontario.
 Vittoria, a little village in Norfolk County which had served as the district town for some years, by 1825 was too remote from many of the little clusters of settlements which were spreading north from Lake Erie.

 When the court house at Vittoria was ruined by fire the legislature set up a committee to investigate the possibility of a new and more convenient location for the district town.
 A committee presided over by Colonel Mahlon Burwell was appointed to make the selection.
 Burwell was qualified to advise on the region.
 He was the right hand man of Colonel Thomas Talbot, the chief colonizer of the western peninsula and had surveyed much of the territory himself.
 The committee bypassed St. Thomas which was as close to Lake Erie as Vittoria.
 They eventually decided on the Crown Reserve of land that Simcoe had set aside many years before at the Forks of the Thames.
 Their choice was confirmed in a provincial statute which came into force on January 30, 1826.
 Then a local committee of magistrates headed by Colonel Talbot himself, selected the present site of the Old Court House as the location for the government buildings.